 ADR is used when the parties mutually agree either orally or in writing to submit their dispute to ADR to avoid litigation.
-However, even in litigation, the court may frequently urge the parties to consider settling the case with the court playing a consulting role in the process, but in the absence of an express agreement as to the use of a form of ADR, the court will not compel the parties to use ADR.
+However, even in litigation, the court can (and frequently does) urge the parties to consider settling the case through ADR, with the court playing a consulting role in the process.
+However, in the absence of an express agreement by the parties to the use of a form of ADR, the court will not compel the parties to use ADR.